protonemedia/laravel-splade-docs/form-overview.md

 </x-splade-form>
 ```

-Note that the user data is passed to the frontend, so please be sure sensitive attributes [hidden](https://laravel.com/docs/9.x/eloquent-serialization#hiding-attributes-from-json).
+Note that the user data is passed to the frontend, so be careful with sensitive attributes.
+By default, it only passes the attributes to the frontend that you use.
+So in this example, only the `email` attribute will be passed to the frontend.
+To customize this behavior, check out the [Model Binding Attributes](/form-model-binding-attributes.md) section.

 ## Validation Errors